mui/material-ui/docs/src/pages/guides/right-to-left/right-to-left.md

 ## Opting out of rtl transformation

-If you want to prevent a specific rule-set from being affected by the `rtl` transformation you can add `flip: false` at the beginning:
+If you want to prevent a specific rule-set from being affected by the `rtl` transformation you can add `flip: false` at the beginning.

-*Use the direction toggle button on the top right corner to see the effect*
+*Use the direction toggle button on the top right corner to see the effect.*

 {{"demo": "pages/guides/right-to-left/RtlOptOut.js", "hideEditButton": true}}